kevinjohnkiely/quick-quiz-project-2/README.md

 <img src="https://github.com/kevinjohnkiely/quick-quiz-project-2/blob/main/screenshotsWireframes/GameControlsResponsive.png">

 ### The Quiz Result Popup Window
 The modal window appears identically to the large screen versions, with the results in a table format.
-Some scrolling has to be undertaken to see all results and access the "New Game" button, but this was unavoidable due to the amount of information needed to be displayed on the modal.
+Some scrolling had to be undertaken to see all results and access the "New Game" button, but this was unavoidable due to the amount of information needed to be displayed on the modal.

 <img src="https://github.com/kevinjohnkiely/quick-quiz-project-2/blob/main/screenshotsWireframes/ResultModalResponsive.png">